code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 Tools used:
 * Spring-WS 2.4
-* Spring Security 4.2
+* HttpClient 4.5
 * Spring Boot 1.5
 * Maven 3.5

-The setup of the project is based on a previous [Spring WS HTTPS example]({{ site.url }}/2017/04/spring-ws-https-client-server-example.html) in which we configured the server authentication part.
+The setup of the project is based on a previous [Spring WS HTTPS example]({{ site.url }}/spring-ws-https-client-server-example.html) in which we configured the server authentication part.
 We will extend this setup so that the client also authenticates itself towards the server.

+We will again use the `HttpComponentsMessageSender` implementation in below example as it contains more advanced and easy-to-use functionality.
+On GitHub, however, we have also added a [mutual authentication example that uses the HttpsUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-mutual-authentication){:target="_blank"} in case a dependency on the `HttpClient` is not desired.

 [Keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html){:target="_blank"} is used to generate the different [Java KeyStores](https://en.wikipedia.org/wiki/Keystore){:target="_blank"} (JKS) which contain the key pairs and public certificates for both client and server.